gkapfham/seed/README.md

 ## Using SEED

+Before using this Python 3 program, please make sure that you follow the instructions to install it and check its correctness by running its test suite.
 If you would like to learn more about how to use SEED, please type `python3 seed.py --help` and review the command-line options.
 If you would, for instance, like to see who has responded to the SEED survey by processing the provided